Party14534/BuildFromBat/README.md

 - **libraries:** Identifies libraries utilized by the compiler during the build.
 - **excludes:** Identifies directories or files that should not be added to the build file.
 The exclude strings are interpreted as regex.
 - **extension:** If this value is not set the program will choose the correct extension based on the user's operating system, however not all operating systems are currently supported.
+- **name:** If this value is not set the program will set the name of the program to 'app'.

 There is an example `project.json` file in this repo that you can build off of.